RakeshDevarakonda/JOBPORTALWEBSITE/README.md

 Open the XAMPP installation directory and locate the "htdocs" folder.

-Open your web browser and go to "http://job-portal.free.nf/index.php".

 Overview
 Welcome to the Job Portal Management System, a web application developed to streamline the job posting and application process.
 This system is designed to be user-friendly and efficient, providing features for both job seekers and employers.
 The technologies used in this project include HTML, CSS, JavaScript, Bootstrap, PHP, and MySQL.